Chacarilla del Estanque

-Chacarilla del Estanque, also known simply as Chacarilla, is a neighbourhood located in the districts of San Borja and Santiago de Surco, in Lima, Peru.
+Chacarilla del Estanque (/es/), also known simply as Chacarilla (/es/), is a neighbourhood located in the districts of San Borja and Santiago de Surco, in Lima, Peru.
 An upper class area of both districts, it is located south of the Headquarters of the Peruvian Army and known for its commercial sector, most notably its shopping centre.

 History

 During the Spanish period, the area was an estate where a reservoir was built to water the area, as well as the neighbouring haciendas, known as San Juan and Villa.
 The water was sourced from the Surco and Ate rivers, and its distribution, through which the estate's owners made a profit, gradually led to its current name.
 During the 17th century and until their expulsion in 1757, the estate was the property of the Jesuits, already known as Chacarilla del Estanque.
 Under this order, it became an agricultural complex with fruit and olive trees.
 By the late 19th century, the property was owned by Vicenzo "Vicente" Risso, an Italian Peruvian who valued it at S/.
 21,000.